 - Mix all-purpose detergent and water to prepare a solution.

-- Add the suspension in the spray tank and apply in the field early in the morning or late afternoon.
+- Add the suspension to the spray tank and apply it in the field early in the morning or late afternoon.

 - The results will appear 4-7 days after the spray.